Skip to main content

 Location Facts

-The hatchery consists of an incubation and early rearing room, six small outside raceways, 14 large outside raceways, and an adult spawning facility.
+The hatchery consists of an incubation and early rearing building, six small outside raceways, and 14 large outside raceways.
+There is also an adult trap, holding, and spawning facility on site.

-The Sawtooth Fish Hatchery receives fish culture water from the Salmon River and from three production wells.
+The Sawtooth Fish Hatchery sources water from the Salmon River and from three production wells.
 River water is distributed to indoor vats, outside raceways and the adult spawning facility.
 Incubation and early-rearing water is provided by the production wells.

 Location Things to Know

-Sawtooth Fish Hatchery is involved in trapping, spawning and rearing spring Chinook and sockeye salmon to smolt stage for release..
+Sawtooth Fish Hatchery is responsible for trapping, spawning and rearing spring Chinook Salmon to smolt stage for release.
 A-run steelhead are also trapped and spawned.
-The steelhead eggs are incubated to eye-up then transferred to other hatcheries for rearing.
-Catchable rainbow trout are also held at the hatchery for stocking into lakes and streams around the valley.
-A fishing pond is available for anglers seventeen years of age and under.
+The steelhead eggs are incubated to the eyed stage, then transferred to other hatcheries for rearing.
+Sockeye salmon reared at the Springfield Hatchery are acclimated on Salmon River water at Sawtooth in late April and early May prior to their release into Redfish Lake Creek.
+Catchable Rainbow Trout are held at the hatchery for stocking into lakes and streams around the valley in the summer months.
+A fishing pond is available on-site for anglers seventeen years of age and under.

 Access Information